secretstartups/handbook/content/handbook/finance/accounting/_index.md

 (Previously GitLab Summit)

 Tracking expenses for company Contributes enables us to analyze our spend and find opportunities to iterate, and in turn, improve subsequent Contributes.
-To enable tracking we create an expense tag that will allow GitLab team-members to tag Contribute related expenses in Expensify.
+To enable tracking we create an expense tag that will allow GitLab team-members to tag Contribute related expenses in Navan.
 This should be done prior to the announcement of each Contribute.

-- To categorize an expense under an expense tag to track a specific marketing campaign, contribute expense and/or any special project you will do this under the "classifications" tag in Expensify.
+- To categorize an expense under an expense tag to track a specific marketing campaign, contribute expense and/or any special project you will do this under the "classifications" tag in Navan.

 ## Property, Plant and Equipment